ICTPdG/ZXSpectrum/README.md

 ZXSpectrum
 ==========

-Codes and activities related to the ICT classes for the ZXSpectrum club
+Codes and activities related to the ICT classes for the ZXSpectrum club, coducted by ICTPdG